 In November 2009, the FDA activated our second IND in DCM to allow for the evaluation of our therapy delivered by a percutaneous direct catheter injection as opposed to surgically.
-The Catheter-DCM clinical trial is designed to explore catheter-based delivery of ixmyelocel-T to treat DCM patients.
+The Catheter-DCM clinical trial is designed to explore catheter-based direct injection delivery of ixmyelocel-T to treat DCM patients.
 This multi-center, randomized, controlled, prospective, open-label, Phase 2 study enrolled approximately 11 patients with ischemic DCM and 10 patients with non-ischemic DCM at clinical sites across the United States.
 Participants met the same criteria as stated above for the IMPACT-DCM surgical trial.
 The first patient was enrolled into the trial in April 2010 and enrollment concluded in December 2010 with 21 patients enrolled.
-We expect to report six-month results from the Catheter-DCM Phase 2 trial in the third quarter of 2011.